How to configure the JavaScript Tag

 Event details

-Name | Description | Event properties |
+| Name | Description | Event properties (on .detail) |

 dd_ready | Dispatched after the JS Tag has been loaded and executed | context |

-dd_post | Dispatched after the JS Tag has just sent a payload | context , endpointUrl |
+dd_post | Dispatched after the JS Tag has just sent a payload | context, endpointUrl |

-dd_post_done | Dispatched after the JS Tag received a response to a payload (does not apply if the payload was sent using the sendBeacon function) | context , endpointUrl |
+dd_post_done | Dispatched after the JS Tag received a response to a payload (does not apply if the payload was sent using the sendBeacon function) | context, endpointUrl |

-dd_blocked ⚠️ | Dispatched after the JS Tag has intercepted a response for a blocked request | context , url , responseUrl |
+dd_blocked ⚠️ | Dispatched after the JS Tag has intercepted a response for a blocked request | context, url, responseUrl |

-dd_response_displayed ⚠️ | Dispatched after the JS Tag has displayed a challenge for a blocked request | context , responseType , responseUrl , rootElement |
+dd_response_displayed ⚠️ | Dispatched after the JS Tag has displayed a challenge for a blocked request | context, responseType, responseUrl, rootElement |

-dd_response_error ⚠️ | Dispatched after the JS Tag has failed to display a challenge for a blocked request | context , responseUrl , rootElement , reason |
+dd_response_error ⚠️ | Dispatched after the JS Tag has failed to display a challenge for a blocked request | context, responseUrl, rootElement, reason |

-dd_response_passed ⚠️ | Dispatched after the user has passed a challenge | context , responseType |
+dd_response_passed ⚠️ | Dispatched after the user has passed a challenge | context, responseType |

-dd_response_unload ⚠️ | Dispatched when the challenge is being unloaded | context , responseType |
+dd_response_unload⚠️ | Dispatched when the challenge is being unloaded | context, responseType |

 About events marked with a ⚠️ sign